FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

         application portal dedicated to making it easy for users to research and apply to CBs.
-    -   So far, it only has 28 schools participating, but it has a great UI/UX so if you really want a swift and easy app process, I’d go with hack\_app.
+    -   So far, it only has 28 schools participating, but it has a great UI/UX so if you really want a swift and easy app process, I'd go with hack\_app.

 [![](https://cdn.evbuc.com/eventlogos/1546045/code2040transparency.png){.aligncenter